kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - It is not a goal to take away the responsibility from controllers to create pods.
 - It is not a goal to bring fairness or multiple workload queues into kube-scheduler.
 Kueue and Volcano.sh will continue to provide this.
 - It is not a goal to be able to map all the declarative state and behaviors of all workloads into ths `Workload` object.
 It will focus on state that is relevant to kube-scheduler, and possibly to cluster autoscalers, reschedulers and closely related components.
+- Address resource contention between two separate.
+- Introducing a resource reservation that can later hold pods.
+This feature seems desirable, and will be informed by experience gained from _Gang Scheduling woth using Workload Object_.

 ## Proposal